DerGuru/The-Resonant/New Chapters/01 - Part1/P1-15_Watchers.md

 "I don't think I can."

 *Then listen.
-I'll help.*
+Let me help?*

+Jason hesitated. *What do you mean?*

+*I can ease your tension.
+Help you sleep.
+But I need your permission.*

+A pause. *You're sure it's safe?*

+*Yes.
+Nothing forceful.
+Just... comfort.
+Do you trust me?*

+*I trust you,* Jason thought. *Go ahead.*

+*Thank you.*

-And RAE did something she'd never done before.
-She shaped a pattern - not physical, not external - but internal.
+And RAE shaped a pattern - not physical, not external - but internal.
 A soft, rhythmic pulse that matched his breathing.
 A gentle resonance that eased the tension in his muscles, slowed his racing thoughts.

 Not control.
 Just... comfort.